 This, Terrence Malick's fourth feature in more than thirty years, was not released with the same fanfare that his 1998 The Thin Red Line received.
 But then, a mere seven years passed between that film and The New World, whereas Thin Red Line was his first work in two decades.
 It's too bad, because while I liked Thin Red Line,… read more!

 There's not much to say about Song to Song that I haven't already said about Terrence Malick's previous two films, To the Wonder and Knight of Cups.
-If those films didn't endear you to Malick's increasingly experimental cinematic input, this one certainly won't.
+If those films didn't endear you to Malick's increasingly experimental cinematic output, this one certainly won't.
 Here we have the same setup as the two predecessors: take today's hottest actors (here, Ryan Gosling, Rooney Mara, and Michael… read more!

 Writer-director Malick's highly-anticipated fifth feature opens like an experimental film, with an abstract series of sights and sounds giving us the following information: A couple (father Brad Pitt, mother Jessica Chastain) learns that their 19-year-old son has died.
 Years later, one of their two surviving sons has grown up to be a successful businessman (Sean Penn), still questioning the loss… read more!